White Sun

-White Sun or Seto Surya is a 2016 drama war biographical film directed by Deepak Rauniyar.
-Written by Deepak Rauniyar, David Barker and Produced by Joslyn Barnes, Danny Glover, Tsering Rhitar Sherpa, and Deepak Rauniyar, under the banner of Aadi Productions with Louverture Films, The Bertha Foundation, Doha Film Institute, The Film Kitchen, Hubert Bals Fund, Mila Productions, Netherlands Fund for Film and Worley Works.
-The film stars Dayahang Rai and Rabindra Singh Baniya in the lead roles alongside Asha Magrati, Sumi Malla, Amrit Pariyar, Deepak Chetri and Deshbhakta Khanal.
+White Sun or Seto Surya is a 2016 biographical war drama film directed by Deepak Rauniyar and co-written by Rauniyar, David Barker.
+It stars Dayahang Rai and Rabindra Singh Baniya in the lead roles alongside Asha Magrati, Sumi Malla, Amrit Pariyar, Deepak Chetri and Deshbhakta Khanal.
 The film is based on Nepalese Civil War's conflict between royalists and Maoists.

 It world premiered in the Horizons section at the 73rd edition of the Venice Film Festival.
 It was later screened at the 2016 Toronto International Film Festival.
 It was selected as the Nepali entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Plot

-When his father dies, anti-regime partisan Chandra must travel to his remote mountain village after nearly a decade away.
-Little Pooja is anxiously awaiting the man she thinks is her father, but she's confused when Chandra arrives with Badri, a young street orphan rumored to be his son.
-Chandra must face his brother Suraj, who was on the opposing side during the Nepali civil war.
-The two brothers cannot put aside political feelings while carrying their father's body down the steep mountain path to the river for cremation.
+After nearly a decade away, anti-regime partisan Chandra must travel to his remote mountain village following his father's death.
+Little Pooja is eagerly awaiting the man she believes to be her father, but is confused when Chandra arrives with Badri, a young street orphan rumoured to be his son.
+Chandra must also confront his brother Suraj, who fought on the opposing side during the Nepali Civil War.
+The two brothers cannot set aside their political differences while carrying their father's body down the steep mountain path to the river for cremation.
 Suraj storms off in a rage, leaving Chandra with no other men strong enough to help.
-Under pressure from the village elders, Chandra must seek help from outside the village to obey the rigid caste and discriminatory gender traditions he fought to eliminate during the war.
-Chandra searches for a solution in neighboring villages, among the police, guests at a local wedding, and rebel guerrillas...
+Under pressure from the village elders, Chandra is forced to seek help from outside the village in order to adhere to the rigid caste and discriminatory gender traditions that he fought to eliminate during the war.
+He searches for a solution in neighbouring villages, among the police, guests at a local wedding and rebel guerrillas.